Comparisons12 min read

 User Interface & Ease of Use

-Pipedrive wins this one, and it's not particularly close.
-Setup is measured in minutes, not days.
-New users typically understand the core workflow — activity → deal → close — within their very first session.
-HubSpot, by comparison, has a steeper learning curve, not because it's poorly designed, but because there's just more of it.
-The left nav alone can feel like navigating a small airport.
+Pipedrive wins this one, and it's not even close.
+You're up and running within minutes, not days.
+New users typically get the core workflow — activity → deal → close — within their first session.
+HubSpot, by comparison, has a steeper learning curve.
+Not because it's poorly designed, but because there's just so much of it.
+The left navigation alone can feel like navigating an airport.

-That said, HubSpot has invested heavily in onboarding UX, and their guided setup flows in 2026 are noticeably better than they used to be.
-If you have someone dedicated to setup and a few days to configure things properly, HubSpot's interface becomes genuinely usable.
+That said, HubSpot has invested a lot in onboarding recently, and their guided setup flows in 2026 are noticeably better than before.
+If you have someone dedicated to setup and a few days to configure things properly, HubSpot becomes genuinely usable.
 But most small teams don't have that person.

 Winner: Pipedrive